RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 ### Storytelling Lawyers

 The famous Wyoming "frontier justice" lawyer [Gerry Spence](https://en.wikipedia.org/wiki/Gerry_Spence) used to give a nice talk about how, beginning even before *voir dire,* the jury is searching the courtroom for the "teller of truths" or the one with the best, most-likely story.
-And this state of affairs, according to Spence, hasn't changed much since tribes of humans gathered around the fire in the evening for what might be called proto-dispute-resolution, which (you guessed it) consisted mainly of stories competing for first prize.
+According to Spence, this state of affairs hasn't changed much since tribes of humans gathered around the fire in the evening for what might be called proto-dispute-resolution, which (you guessed it) consisted mainly of stories competing for first prize.
 Who is telling the truest story?

 Nowadays we have courtrooms, which (no surprise) often feel more like theaters,